yanghu199/slave-to-the-algorithm./sko/week7/README.md

 my code: https://github.com/yanghu199/test/tree/main/search-function

-Basically it provides the keyword match function; hence when users typing words, the systems will match the keyword with images in data library automatically
+Basically it provides the keyword match function; hence when users typing words, the systems will match the keyword with images in the data library automatically

 Karen gave me the feedback which I found the link was really beneficial!
 “This project could work well with the constructor class we covered in class to track the model and terms associated etc. Also the Speech to text library for p5js: https://github.com/IDMNYU/p5.js-speech (Links to an external site.) is a great find!”
 I also found a really useful link for my reading pages:https://brm.io/matter-js/,  which is a 2d physics engine for the web.
-The sample of “ball pool”inspired me that I can use item images instead of  the geometry shapes.
+The sample of “ball pool” inspired me to use item images instead of the geometry shapes.
 I will definitely explore it after I finish 3d stuff.

 Pseudo-code